Sociloc/Zylo/README.md

 ## Conclusion
-In conclusion, Zylo leverages many ground-breaking technologies in order to segregate, classify, and predict many types of medical related data.
+In conclusion, Zylo leverages many ground-breaking technologies in order to classify and predict many types of medical related data.
 While still in BETA development Zylo is representing a great leap toward automated medical interactions.
 (NOTE: Sociloc takes the prevention of biased algorithms very seriously, and while sometimes inevetible, before utilizing our model please look through the data which we are using)

 ## Datasets